Relaxation and revival of quasiparticles injected in an interacting quantum Hall liquid: Results

 Fig.~\ref{fig3} shows a semi-log scale plot of the data shown in Fig.~\ref{fig2}, illustrating our analysis.
 For $L=480~$nm (Fig.~\ref{fig3}a), the quasiparticle peak is well fitted by a Lorentzian peak without any offset, shown as dashed black lines.
-Remarkably, the position $E_\mathrm{peak}$ of the peak matches the injection energy $E_1$, and its full width at half maximum (FWHM) remains constant as $E_1$ is increased (see inset in Fig.~\ref{fig3}a).
+Remarkably, the energy position $E_\mathrm{peak}$ of the peak matches the injection energy $E_1$, and its full width at half maximum (FWHM) remains constant as $E_1$ is increased (see inset in Fig.~\ref{fig3}a).
 This observation, which was consistent in all data where the quasiparticle peak is distinguishable, is in direct contradiction with the predictions of \cite{Lunde2016}, but in agreement with the TLL model.
-Furthermore, the semi-log scale clearly shows that the maximum of the quasiparticle peak follows an exponential decay (gray dashed line) over more than an order of magnitude.
+Furthermore, the semi-log scale shows that the maximum of the quasiparticle peak follows an exponential decay (gray dashed line) over more than an order of magnitude.
 For $L=750~$nm (Fig.~\ref{fig3}b), the peak is strongly suppressed.
 However, while the peak only shows up as a faint bump at low $E_1$ and has vanished for intermediate $E_1$, it appears clearly at large $E_1$, and can again be fitted by a Lorentzian with preserved width and position.
-In addition, the peak height increases with the injection energy, confirming the observation of Fig.~\ref{fig2}.
-We observed the revival in several realizations of the experiment in the same $L=750~$nm device, with different gating conditions (note that we did not observe the revival for shorter $L$, but it is expected likely to occur at significantly higher $E_1$, not accessible in our experiment).
-While those clearly are characteristic features of the TLL model, it is not the case for the apparent exponential decay of the peak at $L=480~$nm, or for the fact that the distribution functions measured at 750~nm seem to be (at least to some extent) independent of the injection energy away from the quasiparticle peak.
+In addition, the peak height increases with the injection energy, as seen in Fig.~\ref{fig2}.
+We observed the revival in several realizations of the experiment in the same $L=750~$nm device, with different gating conditions, and during different cooldowns (note that while we did not observe the revival for $L=480~$nm, we show below that it is expected to occur at significantly higher $E_1$, outside our spectroscopy range - see methods).
+While those observations clearly are characteristic features of the TLL model, it is not the case for the apparent exponential decay of the peak at $L=480~$nm.
+Another discrepancy is the fact that the low energy part of distribution functions, away from the quasiparticle peak, seem to be (at least to some extent) independent of the injection energy, whereas it should become broader with increasing $E_1$.
 This strongly suggest that dissipation - that is, loss of energy towards other degrees of freedom than the plasmon modes - needs to be taken into account.
 The presence of dissipation was already identified in previous works \cite{leSueur2010, Bocquillon2013b}, and particularly in \cite{Krahenmann2019} where it manifested as long-distance Auger-like processes.